realchh/caribou/benchmarks/gcp_benchmarks/caribou_paper_benchmark_inputs.md

 Large Input (115 pages) source link: <https://laws-lois.justice.gc.ca/pdf/const_trd.pdf>

-Place the respective PDF file in the `input` folder of the S3 bucket.
+Place the respective PDF file in the `input` folder of the GCS bucket.

 Note: This benchmark requires many other dependencies to run correctly.
 Please follow all instructions in the benchmark's individual `readme.md` file.